-For the carrying amount of remaining Goodwill, the estimated recoverable value of Cash generating unit (CGU) exceeded its carrying amount and accordingly, no impairment was recognised.
-For the purpose of impairment testing, each legal entity of the group is treated as separate CGU.
-The recoverable amount of the CGU is determined on the basis of discounted cash flows (DCF) of the respective legal entities of the Group.
+b) For the carrying amount of remaining Goodwill, the estimated recoverable value of Cash generating unit (CGU) exceeded its carrying amount and accordingly, no impairment was recognised.
+The recoverable amount of the CGU is determined on the basis of discounted cash flows (DCF) of the company.